rajeevnag/background_changer/README.md

 # background_changer
+Earthview for google earth style images taken and set to background for computer <br />
 MAC ONLY <br />
 Create new folder on machine and pull github code to that folder. <br />
 Run code as follows: <br />